gravitational/gravity/docs/7.x/selinux.md

 Starting with version 7, Gravity comes with SELinux support.
-It is not a requirement to have SELinux enabled, but whenever the installer detects that it runs on a SELinux-enabled node, it will automatically turn on SELinux support.
+It is not a requirement to have SELinux enabled, but whenever the installer detects that it runs on a SELinux-enabled host, it will automatically turn on SELinux support.

 When operating with SELinux support on, the following changes: